jglatts/bitmap-to-binary-array/README.md

 # BitMapToBinArray
-Java program to convert a bitmap image to binary array.
+Convert bitmap image to binnary array to display on LCDs

 ## Java Files
   - A java program to convert a binary image to a binary array.